-The admin will add the POS stock to the product by selecting the outlet and then edit the outlet and then under manage products the admin will add the POS stock to a product accordingly.
+Thereafter, the admin edits the outlet and then manages products the admin will add the POS stock to a product accordingly.

 Master Stock Management for Variable Products

-The admin will provide the master stock to the variable product by adding the master stock to each variation of a variable product and also provide the stock quantity to that variation for the store.
+The admin will provide the master stock to the variable product by adding the master stock to each variation of a variable product.

 After providing the master stock to the variable product, the admin will add the POS stock to all the variations of a variable product.
-The admin will set the variation stock by clicking on the Set Variation Stock button.

 After clicking on the Set Variation Stock button, the admin will see all the variations of that product and then POS stock quantity to each variation accordingly.

-Navigating to POS> Pos Reports, the admin can view the Order, Customer, Stock, and Tax reports for a specific time duration (yearly, last month, this month, last 7 days).
+The admin can navigate to WooCommerce Point Of Sale > Pos Reports, to view the Order, Customer, Stock, and Tax reports for a specific time duration (yearly, last month, this month, last 7 days).

-Under order reports, the admin can view sales according to date, products, categories, and coupon.
+Under Reports, the admin can view sales according to date, products, categories, and coupons.
 POS report can be exported in CSV file by clicking on ” Export CSV“.

 The admin can also choose the payment method and outlet for which the admin wants to view the report.